SystemsApproach/book/scaling/trend.rst

 more like :numref:`Figure %s <fig-cloud>`.
-(One important detail that the figure does not convey is that Cloud providers do not typically build a WAN by laying their own fiber, but they instead lease fiber from servicer providers, meaning that the private cloud backbone and the service provider backbones often share the same physical infrastructure.)
+(One important detail that the figure does not convey is that Cloud providers do not typically build a WAN by laying their own fiber, but they instead lease fiber from service providers, meaning that the private cloud backbone and the service provider backbones often share the same physical infrastructure.)